-3 "Black" is a slang expression for a program or unit that is clandestine or covert in nature, meaning its operations are always secret. because, they argued, it would gravely damage relations between the United States and the countries involved.
-The executive editor of the Post, Leonard Downie, decided not to publish the exact locations of the secret prisons but to go ahead with the rest of the story.
+"Black" is a slang expression for a program or unit that is clandestine or covert in nature, meaning its operations are always secret.

+President Bush and various members of his national security team asked the Washington Post not to publish the secret prison story because, they argued, it would gravely damage relations between the United States and the countries involved.
+The executive editor of the Post , Leonard Downie, decided not to publish the exact locations of the secret prisons but to go ahead with the rest of the story.
 A barrage of criticism followed from the predictable places, mainly the administration's political supporters.
 The American public reacted largely with disinterest, although the issue entered the presidential primaries two years later.
-In Europe, however, publication caused a political firestorm, and each country began an internal inquiry into whether its leaders had hosted a secret prison or had allowed the
+In Europe, however, publication caused a political firestorm, and each country began an internal inquiry into whether its leaders had hosted a secret prison or had allowed the CIA's aircraft to land or even fly over its airspace with its covert human cargo.